Andris0823/prog2-project/README.md

 I uploaded a folder that almost fully covers all the possible outcomes for the program, so you can test it out yourself!

-//The comments in the code are in Hungarian but it's main purpose is to give a little information about the main methods and functions.
+/The comments in the code are in Hungarian but it's main purpose is to give a little information about the main methods and functions./